adarshjha796/JellyGarden/README.md

 13. **User-Friendly UI:** Ensure an intuitive and user-friendly interface for easy navigation and gameplay.

-14. **Energy or Lives System:** Implement an energy or lives system that limits the number of levels a player can attempt in one session, encouraging return visits.</p>
+14. **Energy or Lives System:** Implement an energy or lives system that limits the number of levels a player can attempt in one session, encouraging return visits.

+## Thank you!